RuanBezuidenhout/Todo-List/README.md

 # My Todo list app

-This is a Todo list web app that iI created using Javascript React
+This is a Todo list web app that I created using Javascript React